tom-seddon/b2/README.md

 Please consult folders and files for more info.

-This is all stuff that's freely available and distributable, included in the repo so it's self-contained, since not every dependency can be added as a git submodule.
+The contents of `etc` is all stuff that's freely available and distributable, included in the repo so it's self-contained, since not every dependency can be added as a git submodule.

 ## `experimental`, `src`